balvig/chili/README.md

     - add rspec stuff to engine.rb `done`
     - remove Gemfile, Gemfile.lock `done`
     - add submodule/symlink to real app `done`
-    - add active_if to main file
+    - add active_if to main file `done`
+    - add dummy override `done`
-    - have all new controller inherit from Chili::ApplicationController
+    - have all new controllers inherit from Chili::ApplicationController

 ### Obstacles

-- 2 Gemfiles: One for the engine, one for the app. `done`
 - Have to add gemspec to main app
-- Documentation
-- Seperate main app from spec folder?
+- Scaffold adds routes both to engine and main routes file
 - Deface caches overrides in production.
 Monkey patch?
 - Can only have one override per engine per partial due to the way I'm grabbing the class from the override
+- Where to get the database.yml file from?
+- Rspec generators don't namespace properly